 - Sabbatical PlansHow you envision your sabbatical time, particularly during the fall semester.

 - One from principal that supports you and demonstrates the principal's endorsement of your proposal.
 This is a critical element of the application.

 - One from department chair or immediate supervisor

 A Current Resume

-Three copies of the application collated in the above sequence (without folders, covers or binding) should be mailed to the address below and postmarked by December 31, 2013.
+- Three copies of the application collated in the above sequence (without folders, covers or binding, other than paperclips) should be mailed to the address below and postmarked by December 31, 2018.
 Finalists will be asked to provide six additional copies of their proposal at the time of their interview.